 Do you remember your first pay rise?
 Three months into my first job I went through a probationary review.
 My thoughts were pragmatic; would they keep me?!
-The starting salary was the then typical entry level graduate package.
+My starting salary was the then typical graduate entry level package.
 I passed the review and to my astonishment was immediately given a pay rise of £1,000; 25%!

 Over the next two and a half years I doubled my salary as I was promoted, gained extra responsibility and tripled the sales and profits of my product ranges.
 But none of the subsequent promotion or merit awards ever matched what I gained at the end of that first probationary review.